Codium-ai/release-notes/docs/versions/latest/qodo-gen.md

 <div class="bg-black" markdown>

 ###
-# qodo Gen **Chat History**
+# Qodo Gen **Chat History**

 <div class="left-padding" markdown>

-We're excited to introduce the newest, much-requested feature for qodo Gen: **Chat History!**
+We're excited to introduce the newest, much-requested feature for Qodo Gen: **Chat History!**

 Easily switch between previous conversations and **revisit past chats anytime**.
 With up to **20 recent chats saved**, you can jump back into discussions, refresh your memory, and **continue right where you left off!**

 Review past interactions or explore new topics, dive deeper into a topic or request additional information.
-Now it's all possible with qodo Gen Chat History!
+Now it's all possible with Qodo Gen Chat History!

 #### Using Chat History
 1. **Initiate a Command:** Call a command by typing it in the chatbox.
-2. **Continue the Conversation:** At the end of qodo Gen's response, continue the conversation as long as you wish. qodo Gen will maintain the context of your initial query, providing tailored responses to your follow-up questions.
+2. **Continue the Conversation:** At the end of Qodo Gen's response, continue the conversation as long as you wish.
+Qodo Gen will maintain the context of your initial query, providing tailored responses to your follow-up questions.
 3. **Start a new Conversation:** Click on the "New Chat" button on the top right of the chat interface to start a new conversation.
-Your current chat history will be cleared, and qodo Gen will be ready to start a new conversation.
+Your current chat history will be cleared, and Qodo Gen will be ready to start a new conversation.
 4. **Check your Chat History:** Next to the "New Chat" button, find the History button and click on it.
 The Chat History interface will open.
-You can see your latest 20 chats with qodo Gen, switch to each one and continue the conversation if you wish.
+You can see your latest 20 chats with Qodo Gen, switch to each one and continue the conversation if you wish.

+Currently, your chat history wouldn't be saved between sessions, and will be deleted once you close VSCode.
+We are working on adding this feature in the future.
+Stay tuned!

 </div>